 When you’re visiting another country, it’s nice to be able to say a few polite phrases in that country’s native language.

-In Ireland you’ll find that, even though people do speak English, they’ll often pepper their speech with phrases in Irish Gaelic…and your stock will definitely rise in their eyes if you do the same!
+In Ireland you’ll find that, even though people do speak English, they’ll often pepper their speech with phrases in Irish… and your stock will definitely rise in their eyes if you do the same!

 And, of course, if you’re actually studying Irish, knowing how to say such basic pleasantries as “please,” “thank you,” “excuse me,” etc. is absolutely vital.